mariusbock/master-thesis/README.md

 - From https://github.com/WangWenhao0716/Adapted-Center-and-Scale-Prediction download both 'ACSP(Smooth L1).pth.tea' and 'ResNet101v2+SN(8,32).pth'
 - From https://github.com/layumi/Person_reID_baseline_pytorch download 'ft_net.pth'

 Main script of dataset creation is dataset_creation.py.
 See hyperparameters provided in file what settings are possible.
 Note: this creation process was only tested for MOT17 and MOT20 data.
 Please place the files downloaded from the MOT website as is into a folder (e.g. 'data') within the main directory of this repository.
+Note that the modified detections of Tracktor were put in a 'MOT17_mod' folder with the same folder structure as the normal files - just without images, ground truth and seqinfo.ini file.

 ## Experiments
 Currently, only the non-ensemble setup is supported.
 One can read up on the proposed ensemble setup, but would need to adjust workflow to fit new methods.